jdbit/django-auto-deploy/README.md

 The script creates a new MySQL database, a new DB user, and adds the necessary DB settings to DATABASES dict in settings.py.

-If you need a good and not expensive hosting for your Django projects, [check DigitalOcean](https://m.do.co/c/008d3315ed7b) (get $100 in credit for 60 days through my referral link), you can run a few Django websites on a single virtual server just for 5$/month.
+If you need a good and affordable hosting for your Django projects, [I would recommend DigitalOcean](https://m.do.co/c/008d3315ed7b) (get $100 in credit for 60 days through my referral link), you can run a few simple Django websites on a single virtual server just for 5$/month.
 I've tested it on the latest Ubuntu Server 20.04 installed on DigitalOcean 5$/month droplet.